 Due to the temporary ban on street feeding, we have set up a food/water station at our facility from 10:30am - 12:30pm daily to allow people living on the streets, unsheltered or in their cars to take advantage of our grab-n-go snacks and bottled water.
 We are also providing funds for family reunification to homeless people who have family in other cities/states that will allow them a place to stay.
 Our partner organizations are working hard to help us fill any gaps to make sure everyone has the basic necessities to survive this extended Shelter-in-Place Order.

-Your generous gift will help us fund our mission to help youth and single parent families who are experiencing homelessness, or are struggling to find their way.
+Your generous gift will help us fund our mission to help youth, single parent families and veterans who are experiencing homelessness, or are struggling to find their way.
 Together, we can make a difference!

 On Average, 121 People Walk Through Our Door Every Week Seeking Assistance